getreu/tp-note/doc/source/index.md

 While upgrading _Tp-Note_, new features may cause a change in _Tp-Notes_'s configuration file structure.
 In order not to loose the changes you made in this file, the installer does not replace it automatically with a new version.
-Instead, you might see one of the following messages:
+Instead, _Tp-Note_ renames the erroneous configuration file and prompts:

-    ERROR: unable to load, parse or write the configuration file
+    ERROR: configuration file version mismatch:
     ---
-    Bad TOML data: missing field `version` at line 1 column 1

-    Note: this error may occur after upgrading Tp-Note due to some incompatible configuration file changes.

-    Remedy: backup and delete the configuration file in order to restart Tp-Note with its default configuration.
+    Configuration file version: '1.7.0'
+    Tp-Note version: '1.7.1'
+    Minimum required configuration file version: '1.7.1'

+    Please restart Tp-Note to create a new configuration file compatible with this version of Tp-Note.
     ---
     Additional technical details:
     *    Command line parameters:
-    tp-note
+    target/debug/tp-note
     *    Configuration file path:
-    /home/getreu/.config/tp-note/tp-note.toml
+    /home/getreu/.config/tp-note/tp-note.tomll

 or

     ERROR: configuration file version mismatch:
     ---
-    Configuration file version: '1.5.2'
+    Configuration file version: '1.7.0'
-    Tp-Note version: '1.5.5'
+    Tp-Note version: '1.7.1'
-    Minimum required configuration file version: '1.5.5'
+    Minimum required configuration file version: '1.7.1'

-    Remedy: Backup and delete the old config file in order to restart Tp-Note with its default values.
+    Please restart Tp-Note to create a new configuration file compatible with this version of Tp-Note.
     ---
     Additional technical details:
     *    Command line parameters:
-    tp-note
+    target/debug/tp-note
     *    Configuration file path:
     /home/getreu/.config/tp-note/tp-note.toml

-As the above error messages suggest, the solution is to backup and delete the old incompatible configuration file.
-Next time you start _Tp-Note_, a new version of this file will be installed at the same location.
+As the above error messages suggests, all you need to do is to restart _Tp-Note_ in order to create a new updated configuration file.

-There is no need to say, that in case you modified the configuration file, you should backup before delete.

 ## Building